sdsddsd1/mywayland/README.md

 Vimb (Webkit2gtk and Gtk+3)works very well.
 Surf does not work due the lack of Xprop?
 Falkon (QT5) works quite well(performance) but crashes now and then + buggy right-click.
 Ok to use.
-Firefox works good but is flickery on resizing.
-I cant force all the hardwareacceleration like in X.
-Fork Firefox and add 'ac_add_options --enable-default-toolkit=cairo-gtk3-wayland' to mozzconfig.
+Firefox75 works very well.
+Comes with vaapi support.
 There is a launcher with Wayland specific variables.
-Tested with ESR and 72.0.1.
 SDL games Crispy Doom, Doomretro and Xonotic working well.
 Sauerbraten does not work.
 Tests done with Intel graphics.
 Eudev dependency for Wlroots!
-Sway is build with suid bit.
+Sway/Hikari are build with suid bit.
 This seems to be commonly used next to elogind, but it´s not considered 100% ideal.
-The capability method got abandoned in this repo because of questionable security.
+The capability method got abandoned because of questionable security.
 If you have ideas on how to improve the situation, get in touch.
 ```